-*You can also use vegan yogurt starter (if you use the brand that I use, you will need 1/4 cup packet for 2 1/2 cups of almond milk).
+*You can also use vegan yogurt starter (if you use the brand that I use, you will need 1 packet with 1-2 quarts/946-1896 ml milk).

 **My favorite is a vanilla flavor (maple syrup, vanilla bean, and vanilla bean paste).
 You could also try a chocolate flavor (maple syrup and cocoa powder), or strawberry flavor (strawberry jam).